fixthestatusquo/proca-server/proca/guides/APISchema.md

 Does not have to exist, must be unique.
 Can be a 'technical' identifier scoped to particular organization, so it does not have to change when the slugs/names change (eg. some.org/1234).
-However, frontent Widget can ask for ActionPage by it's current location.href (but without https://), in which case it is useful to make this url match the real widget location.
+However, frontend Widget can ask for ActionPage by it's current location.href (but without https://), in which case it is useful to make this url match the real widget location.